 Florists create this by placing the stems of the flowers, foliage and accessories in their hand and wrapping them around the center of the design until they are securely fastened.
 These arrangements are designed to show the natural growth of the stems, which are often wrapped in ribbon.

 These bouquets are inspired by unconventional ideas, styles and patterns and are designed with no specific geometric form.
 They are usually created with flower that have definite form and add character to a bouquet.

 Boutonnieres are an added touch to make a special event more memorable.
 Boutonnieres, worn on the lapel, can be customized to match an individual's attire or coordinate with your date's corsage.

 Corsages are an extra touch to make a special event or person even more memorable.
 Body flower can be customized to match an individual's personality, clothing, favorite colors, or the even for which they are intended.

 Flowers are one of the most important aspects of your wedding day.
 They set the mood and tone for the event and will be remembered for years to come.
 A good rule of thumb is to contact your florist at least three months in advance.
 However, if your wedding is going to be an exceptionally elaborate event, take place during peak wedding season or fall on a holiday, then six months to a year is not too soon to contact your florist.
 This will allow Quinn's to begin looking for any props or specialty items you might need.
 Wedding flowers can be highly specific, and colors often have to be very precise, so we need advance notice to place flower orders.

 Yes.
-Be honest about your budget on the initial consultation so the Quinn's know what to recommend.
+Be honest about your budget on the initial consultation so that Quinn's will know what to recommend.
 By taking your budget into consideration from the very beginning of the planning process, we can give you the best advice on how to place the flowers for maximum effect and what types of flowers will be the best value to achieve your desired look.